Linearizing Binary Optimization Problems Using Variable Posets for Ising Machines: Proposed Method

 \section{Proposed Method}

-We propose to apply an Ising machine to a QUBO problem after linearizing it.
+We propose applying an Ising machine to a QUBO problem after linearizing it.
 Specifically, the proposed method consists of the following steps.
-First, we extract a valid order of variables from a given optimization problem.
-Then, we linearize the QUBO matrix based on the extracted order.
+First, we extract a valid partial order of variables from a given optimization problem.
+Then, we linearize the QUBO matrix on the basis of the extracted order.
 After that, the linearized QUBO problem is input to an Ising machine to sample a solution.
 In the following, we discuss expected effects and algorithms of the proposed method.